fjgimeno/MRAO_Unpacker/README.md

-    Open a Command prompt window (Windows_Key + r, write CMD, press enter) Input the following command: ".\MRAO_Unpacker.exe ImagePath.ext (Optional)OutputPath" When not supplying an output path, a folder will be created where the executable is (if not, check the parent folder)
+    Open a Command prompt window (Windows_Key + r, write CMD, press enter) Input the following command: ".\MRAO_Unpacker.exe ImagePath.ext (Optional)OutputPath" When not supplying an output path, a folder will be created where the executable is (if not, check the parent folder) You can also drag and drop an image file onto the executable.

   Build from source (Windows):